3 Approaches to Creating a Business Video:

 - Hire a Pro to Do It All: To begin comparing pros, visit Find a Business Video Producer.

-- Collaborate with a Pro (Recommended): To begin planning, review 10 Ways You Can Help Your Videographer Produce a More Compelling Video for Your Business.
+Even if you are creating it yourself, also take a look at these: 10 Ways You Can Help Your Videographer Produce a More Compelling Video for Your Business.

 Welcome to Step 1.
 Planning your narrative can take as little as 5 minutes if you simply copy the list of interview questions below.
 Or if you prefer the certainty of a script (which we do), modify the script template below which might take from 30 minutes to 2 hours.
 So First: Choose between the interview approach, and modified script approach described below.
 The interview approach is fast, requires no-preparation and delivers compelling natural footage.
 The scripted approach enables more control over the content, but requires more preparation including learning to recite each sentence naturally.